Frequently Asked Questions

 An APN, or Assessor’s Parcel Number, is assigned to real estate to identify and track property.
 In the U.S., APNs are typically assigned by the local taxing authority, such as the city or county within which the property is located.
 Maps showing the parcel numbers are maintained in map books by the County Assessor.

-Each listing contains all the information we have about that particular parcel of land (e.g., APN, parcel size, location, if any restrictions, roads, dues, taxes, terrain, zoning and county assessor’s phone number).
-If a plat map or surveyor map is included in the land file, we list that as well.
-All information contained in each listing came from reliable sources and is accurate to the best of our knowledge.
-You can use the APN to call the County Assessor’s office and obtain additional specifics about the land.
-If you do not see a phone number for the assessor’s office in the listing, you can find it in the Due Diligence section of our web site—How to Buy > Researching Before You Buy > State and County Resource reference.
+All information in each listing came from publicly published or other reliable sources and is accurate to the best of our knowledge.
+You can also us the APN # to call any County Assessor’s Office and obtain additional specifics about the land.
+If you do not see a phone number for the Assessor’s Office on the land listing, you can find it in the Due Diligence section of our web site—How to Buy > Researching Before You Buy > State and County Resource reference.

 Most of the land we sell on our government auction site is raw land, which means it is completely undeveloped and has no buildings or any physical structures on it.
 If you are want to learn more about the terrain (timber, mountain, desert, coastal, plains, etc.) or features of the land (on or near a body of water, forest, nature preserve, hunting grounds, etc.) that are not provided in our description, you should use the APN to call the County Assessor’s office and obtain additional specifics about the land.
 If you do not see a phone number for the assessor’s office in the listing, you can find it in the Due Diligence section of our web site—How to Buy > Researching Before You Buy > State and County Resource reference.